mit-dig/punya-tutorials/tutorials/ldp-coap.md

 ## CoRE Link Format resource discovery

-To perform resource discovery according to the (CoRE Link Format specification)[https://tools.ietf.org/html/rfc6690]{:target="_blank"}, several blocks are available, depending on the MIME type of the response content.
+To perform resource discovery according to the [CoRE Link Format specification](https://tools.ietf.org/html/rfc6690){:target="_blank"}, several blocks are available, depending on the MIME type of the response content.

 To perform a discovery that returns a `text/turtle` response content format, the following `DiscoveryResourcesTextTurtle`{:.method} block is available: